osg-htc/docs/docs/common/openjdk7.md

         root@host # rpm -qa | grep ^bestman2

     If any bestman2 RPMs are installed, the command will output the specific names and versions.
 If there is no output: BeStMan is not installed, there is no issue, and you are done

 2. Open `/etc/sysconfig/bestman2`.

 3. Check if there is a line setting `JAVA_HOME` and that line is uncommented.
+If so, change that line to:

+        JAVA_HOME=/etc/alternatives/java_sdk

-If so, change that line to: <pre class="file">JAVA\_HOME=/etc/alternatives/java\_sdk If not, then you do not need to do anything.
+    If not, then you do not need to do anything.

 4. Restart the BeStMan service:

         :::console